At Copenhagen Fashion Week, simple designs for austere times

 Danish designer Barbara I Gongini produced models with birds-nest hair and scowling men in black trousers that tapered at the calf, with knee-length jackets covering their shirtless chests.
 Expressionless women wore asymmetrical, untailored dresses - a ruffled but simple and monochrome look.

-For organizers of the fashion week, the aesthetic is fittingly austere for a continent still trying to move on from the financial crisis.
+For organisers of the fashion week, the aesthetic is fittingly austere for a continent still trying to move on from the financial crisis.

 “Through time, economic circumstances have been reflected by the lengths of women’s skirts and there is no doubt fashion collections in general have been cautious during the crisis,” Copenhagen Fashion Week CEO Eva Kruse told Reuters before the opening show.